Nextdoor: Marketing

 Since at least 2019, Nextdoor has used addressed advertising mail to attract new users in several of the countries it operates in, using a form letter referencing the local neighborhood and credited to a local resident.
 According to Nextdoor, these letters only use the names of residents who have explicitly agreed to send invitations to their neighbors; however, some users claim to have been named in these letters without their permission, or that they thought they were merely clicking a link for more information about the invitations before agreeing to send them.
 On occasion, authorities not familiar with the service have issued alerts suggesting the mailings were potentially fraudulent, which Nextdoor has denied.

 Financials

-As of December 2017 Nextdoor had raised $285 million in financing.
+As of December 2017, Nextdoor had raised $285 million in financing.
 About $75 million in new funding announced that month put its valuation at $1.5 billion.
 In a 2017 interview with Fortune, CEO Nirav Tolia had projected "tens of millions" in revenue for 2017, but in 2018 declined to disclose the total revenue for the year as well as whether it is profitable.
 In May 2019, Nextdoor raised $123 million at a $2.1 billion valuation.

 In July 2021, the company announced it would go public in a reverse merger deal with a special-purpose acquisition company funded by Khosla Ventures that is valued at $4.3 billion.

 In November 2023, Nextdoor reported a net loss of $38 million, compared to $35 million in the year-ago period, while also announcing a 25% reduction in its employee base.

+In May 2026, Nextdoor reported 22.3 million weekly active users, with $62 million in quarterly revenue.